cappuu02/Cybersecurity-Sapienza/Distributed System/6) Ordered Communications.md

 ## Advantages of ordered communication
 Orthogonal TO reliable communication
 	Reliable broadcast does not have any property on ordered delivery of messages.
-This can cause anomalies in many applicative contexta
+This can cause anomalies in many applicative context

 ![[Distributed System/Images/60.png]]

+>nessuna regola ordinamento dei messaggi
 ## FIFO BROADCAST

 >Can be regular or uniform